SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

        }

-The getter and setter for ``wrappedValue`` contain the rules that ensure only small numbers can be stored.
+The getter and setter for ``wrappedValue`` contain the rules or behavior for managing the value --- in this case, they ensure only small numbers can be stored.
-The setter determines what values can be stored, and the getter simply returns the stored value.
+The setter ensures that new values are always less than twelve, and the getter simply returns the stored value.
 In this example,
 the number is stored in the wrapper's private ``number`` property,